Tenant Rights in North Carolina

-- Complying with the health or safety violation involves altering the structure in a way that would cause the tenant to have to leave the unit for a prolonged period of time.
+- Complying with the health or safety violation involves altering the structure in a way that would cause the tenant to have to leave the unit for a prolonged period.

-- The landlord filed to evict the tenant prior to the tenant complaining about a health or safety violation or committing any of the other legally allowed actions.
+- The landlord filed to evict the tenant before the tenant complaining about a health or safety violation or committing any of the other legally allowed actions.

 - The landlord wants to recover possession of the unit so that he or she can move into the unit.